 Share CFDs, also called stock CFDs, are contracts for difference on individual shares.
 They allow traders to speculate or invest in both positive and negative price movements without actually having to buy or sell the underlying share.

-Share CFDs give traders the opportunity to profit from the volatility of individual stocks as prices rise and fall with changing market sentiment and news events.
+Share CFDs give traders the opportunity to profit or lose from the volatility of individual stocks as prices rise and fall with changing market sentiment and news events.

 Trading Share CFDs vs. Index CFDs